chrisjbillington/gil_load/README.md

 So if your code looks like this, don't worry about the GIL.
 It's not your problem.

-## Documentation
+## Function documentation

 `test()` :

 test that the code can in fact determine whether the GIL is held for your Python interpreter.
-Raises `AssertionError` on failure, does nothing on success.
+Raises `AssertionError` on failure, returns True on success.
+Must be called after `init()`.

 `init()` :